mindspore-ai/docs/tutorials/experts/source_en/debug/auto_tune.md

 ## Overview

 AutoTune is a tool that uses hardware resources and automatically tune the performance of TBE operators.
 Comparing with manually debugging the performance of operator, it takes less time and labor cost, and a model with better performance can be obtained.
-This document mainly introduces how to use the AutoTune tool to Online tune.
+This document mainly introduces how to use the AutoTune to online tune.
 The detail guidelines about the AutoTune framework, function description, and the fault handling can be got in [AutoTune Guides](https://support.huawei.com/enterprise/en/doc/EDOC1100206689/31d1d888/about-this-document).

-## TuneMode
+## Tuning Mode

 The AutoTune tool includes `RL` and `GA` tuning modes.
-The`RL`tuning mode mainly supports`broadcast`,`reduce`, and`elewise`operators.
-The`GA`tuning mode mainly supports`cube`operators.
+The`RL`tuning mode mainly supports broadcast, reduce, and elewise operators.
+The`GA`tuning mode mainly supports cube operators.
 The more information about the GA, RL, and the operators supported by the two tune mode can be got in [Tune Mode](https://support.huawei.com/enterprise/en/doc/EDOC1100206689/41bb2c07) and [Operators](https://support.huawei.com/enterprise/en/doc/EDOC1100206689/74e08a9c/operator-list).

-## EnvironmentVariables
+## Environment Variables

-When using the AutoTune tool to tune the operators, some environment variables need to be configured (Required).
+When you enable the AutoTune tool, you need to configure the relevant required environment variables.

 ```shell
 # Run package installation directory